rtrinchet/Introductory-projects/README.md

 ## Data Science projects

-In Python:
+In **Python**:
-1. Web scraping project: Obtain data from football games from a web site and make simple analysis on that data.
+1. *Web scraping project*: Obtain data from football games from a web site and make simple analysis on that data.

-2. Basic Data analysis from a dataset with information about the Fifa 17 players.
+2. *Data Cleaning & Exploratory Data Analysis* from a dataset with information about the Fifa 17 players.

-In R:
+In **R**:
 1. Analysis and visualization(ggplot) using a database from the package gapminder.